demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 Report email messages to Netcraft for analysis.
 The email will be examined for malicious attachments and URLs.
 Optionally, emails can be encrypted before upload.
 If an email is encrypted before upload, it should be encrypted with AES-256-CBC, for example using OpenSSL.
+The email must be provided using either the "message" or "entry_id" arguments.

 #### Base Command